clchinara/face-recognition/README.md

 # face-recognition

-A simple [web application](https://clchinara-face-recognition.herokuapp.com) where registered users can perform face recognition on uploaded pictures:
+A simple [web application](https://clchinara-face-recognition.herokuapp.com) where registered users can perform face recognition on uploaded pictures

 This repo contains client-side code only.